wgroeneveld/jefklakscodex/content/articles/reviews/sacred.md

 Sacred's engine renders characters in 3D and backgrounds in 2D.
 The result is a sometimes clunky (characters running) but most of the times lovely look (especially in cities).
 You can actually stroll into buildings seamless and the effect is gorgeous, even in 2020.
 Spell effects are less stellar, and most shooting effects are the same: whether it's the dwarf firing off his cannon shot or the vampiress sucking blood out of a particular enemy.
 The UI is good enough.
 Swords and shields can be quick-slotted and are unique and 3D-rendered.

 However, when exploring the world, the scenery starts becoming pretty mundane quickly.
 Trees and bushes do not move whatsoever, and the dark forest of the even darker elves looks like smeared out dirt.
 When again comparing to D2, I don't think it's better or worse, since D2's overworld becomes boring too.
 Since enemies scale to your level, respawn, and even fight each other as the main quest unfolds, the world looks a tad more alive than Diablo's.
+Especially considering there is a weather system and a full day/night cycle my vampiress' combat arts are even dependent upon!

 ![](/img/games/sacred/inside.jpg "Going inside one of the houses is possible!")